 With long, languid days, pleasant temperatures, and a plethora of outdoor adventures, I can think of no better time to visit Seattle than summer.

 Summer is a very busy time for Seattle.
 Locals are out and about getting their kicks in before the dreary winters return.
 During this time, tourism is at its yearly peak.
 Prices will be higher during this time and congestion may be a problem.

-Safety in Seattle
+Staying Safe in Seattle

+Is Seattle safe?
 At the end of the day, Seattle is a large American city and so suffers from a lot of the same problems that many of its contemporaries do.
 Violent crime is certainly much lower in Seattle compared to some places in California but is not unheard of.